Delaware January 08, 2020

 7. Forget it!
 I'm walking home.

 Or maybe I should call a cab.
 Turns out that Delaware is America's deadliest state for pedestrians.
 Nearly all of the deaths occur at night along high speed roadways, and 2/3 are in New Castle County.
 Less than half of the pedestrian fatalities involved alcohol.
-In 2012 and 2013, Delawareans were almost twice as liekly to die walking as a pedestrian than in any other state, and it's gotten worse - with 2014 being a record year (28) and 2015 breaking that record by the middle of the year.
-The lack of sidewalks, number of large highways, and number of people needing to catch public busses that only stop on one side of the highway are contributing factors.
+In 2012 and 2013, Delawareans were almost twice as likely to die walking as a pedestrian than in any other state, and it's gotten worse - with 2014 being a record year (28) and 2015 breaking that record by the middle of the year.
+The lack of sidewalks, number of large highways, and number of people needing to catch public busses that only stop on one side of the highway are contributing factors to one of the leading causes of death in Delaware.

 8.Even if I do find a ride home, I better hope it's not on a stormy day.

-One of the worst natural disasters in Delaware occured when the state flooded for two weeks in 2006.
-Storms and high tides brought about flash flooding, which makes roadways extremely dangerous.
+One of the worst natural disasters in Delaware occurred when the state flooded for two weeks in 2006.
+This dangerous weather in Delaware paired with high tides to bring about flash flooding, which makes roadways extremely treacherous.
 Remember, never drive through water on a road!
+A flooded roadway is easily one of the most dangerous things in Delaware.
 Turn around, don't drown.

 9. And, of course, the storms themselves bring danger.

 Who can forget the tornadoes spawned by Hurricane Irene, or the times that the ocean met the bay during the freuquent, large Nor'Easters in the 1990s?
 Older readers will remember the dangerous Ash Wednesday storm, and nearly everybody can tell you how Superstorm Sandy affected them.
+Dangerous weather in Delaware is often an underestimated threat.
 Stay safe from these large storms, Delawareans!

 10. Let's remember, too, that not all dangers in Delaware are natural.

-Delaware, particularly New Castle County, has not been safe from the heroin epidemic sweeping the northeast.
-As death rates are rising, treatment options are expanding.
+Delaware, particularly New Castle County, has not been safe from the opioid epidemic sweeping the northeast, and unfortunately this addiction has become a leading cause of death in Delaware.
+Luckily, treatment options are expanding, and harm reduction measures are being implemented throughout the region.
 New Castle County has launched a $500,000 advertising campaign to get addicts help, and Sussex county is home to the state's first detox center.
 Good Samaritan Laws were passed to allow users to report overdoses without being arrested, and Narcan became widely available in the state.
-If you know someone who needs help, point them to any of the resources that Delaware has began to offer to fight this epidemic.
+If you know someone who needs help, point them to any of the resources that Delaware has begun to offer to fight this epidemic.

 So, please, Delawareans.
-Be safe out there.
+Keep an eye out for the most dangerous things in Delaware.
 Watch out for spiders, snakes and ticks when you hike.
 Don’t underestimate the power of water, whether it be in the ocean or blocking the road on your drive home.
 Be aware that crossing major highways can be deadly, and please, seek help if you’re struggling with addiction.